AdobeDocs/campaign-web.fr-FR/help/v8/workflows/activities/email.md

 * Single send emails are standard emails, sent once.
 * Recurring emails allow you to send the same email multiple times to different targets over a defined period.
 You can aggregate the deliveries per period in order to get reports that correspond to your needs.

-When linked to a scheduler, you can define recurring emails.-->
+When linked to a scheduler, you can define recurring emails.

-Les destinataires des e-mails sont définis en amont de l’activité dans le même workflow, via une activité de ciblage d’audience.
+Email recipients are defined upstream of the activity in the same workflow, via an Audience targeting activity.

+-->

 <!--The message preparation is triggered according to the workflow execution parameters.
 From the message dashboard, you can select whether to request or not a manual confirmation to send the message (required by default).
 You can start the workflow manually or place a scheduler activity in the workflow to automate execution.-->